ShakthiSundar-K/Online-Personalized-Fitness-Class-Booking-Platform-FitPro/README.md

 # IMPORTANT NOTE:

 ### **1. For making payment kindly use the below test account, as the paypal account used is a test sandbox account.
-Other accounts might not work.**
+Other Indian accounts might not work.**

 **Email:** ``` sb-iwnre33786275@business.example.com ```